BredaUniversityGames/cppforgames-template/audio/README.md

 A super minimalistic C++ audio library built on [miniaudio](https://miniaud.io/index.html).

+> **Note**: This documentation is copied from the original GitHub repo: [github.com/jpvanoosten/Audio](https://github.com/jpvanoosten/Audio).
+Some of the files were removed for this distribution.
+Please refer to the original repo for the missing files.

 ## Features

 Should work on most platforms, but I've only tested it on Windows.